omerkhan3/Automated_Trading_Reports/README.md

 # Automated_Trading_Reports

-Get trading reports sent directly to your email on an interval schedule with integrations such as Coinbase Pro, Chase, etc.
+Get conosolidated trading reports from all of your portfolios sent to your email daily!
+Integrations such as Coinbase Pro, Chase, etc.